AviatrixSystems/Docs/HowTos/transit_s3_end_point.rst

   1. Traffic from On-Prem to AWS S3 service/AWS S3 Bucket via Shared Service Spoke VPC end point in region us-east-1

   - Traffic which is sent from On-Prem to AWS S3 service/AWS S3 Bucket goes through Aviatrix Transit Gateway and Aviatrix Spoke Gateway along with IPSec VPN tunnel and AWS end point service.
-In addition, regarding to AWS requirement, traffic to AWS VPC S3 end point needs to be source NAT on Aviatrix Spoke Gateway in the Shared Service VPC.
+In addition, regarding to AWS requirement, traffic to AWS VPC S3 end point needs to be source NATed on Aviatrix Spoke Gateway in the Shared Service VPC.

   2. Traffic from Spoke VPCs to AWS S3 service/AWS S3 Bucket via Shared Service Spoke VPC end point in region us-east-1